 Save the system information as a system information file.
 Windows exports an .NFO file.

 Put the .NFO file inside a .ZIP archive and attach it to the web case when you open the case.

 If you have trouble creating a ZIP archive, you can FTP the file to Adobe Support.
-See www.adobe.com/support/crm_portal/ssi/ftpinfo.html
+See www.adobe.com/support/crm_portal/ssi/ftpinfo.html for more information.

-The system information file can contain information that is not relevant to this issue and that you do not want to share with Adobe.
+Note: The system information file can contain information that is not relevant to this issue and that you do not want to share with Adobe.
 If so, exclude that information from the file that you send.

 The root cause of this issue is something installed in your user profile that affects Adobe Digital Editions.
-While there is a temporary workaround, it is in your best interest to troubleshoot your machine to determine the cause and resolve the issue.
+While there is a temporary workaround, it is in your best interest to troubleshoot your computer to determine the cause and resolve the issue.

 To troubleshoot, use the procedures in Disable startup items and services (Windows XP) (kb404984).
 Disable all startup items, and then restart and launch Adobe Digital Editions.
 If Adobe Digital Editions launches without requesting activation, then you know that one of the startup items is the root cause.
 You can then selectively disable startup items and retest to determine which startup item is the problem.

-While troubleshooting, use a workaround to run Adobe Digital Editions to read ebook content.
+While troubleshooting, use a workaround to run Adobe Digital Editions to read eBook content.
 You can also use this workaround if you do not want to troubleshoot.

-To temporarily work around this issue:
+To temporarily work around this issue, do the following: